 - CSR and diversity in HRM.

 We welcome you to Nottingham Business School with an extended induction which introduces you to staff and allows you to get to know each other.
 It also outlines the programme and offers opportunities to explore the various learning and support resources available.
+It is also an integral part of the Research Methods and Professional Skills core module.

 In-sessional English language support